wp-plugins/font-customizer/readme.txt

 * **Live preview is integrated into the WordPress Customizer with a beautiful user interface**
 * Customize main body font, links, headings, blockquotes
 * Select among 650 + Google and websafe fonts in live preview
-* Apply 40+ CSS3 effect like 3D, shadows, emboss, outile, neons...
+* Apply 40+ CSS3 effect like 3D, shadows, emboss, outline, neons...
 * Style CSS properties : color, hover color, font size, line height, font weight...
 * Reset controls to default settings (one by one or all at once)